Skip to main content

 Interactive Example:

-$ lovelace workspace switch team-api
+$ ada workspace switch team-api

 ✓ Switched to workspace: team-api